stefankochev/argo-gitops/README.md

 ## Setup

-Create a cluster with minikube (as a vm):
+Create a cluster with [minikube](https://minikube.sigs.k8s.io/docs/) (as a vm):
 ```
 minikube start --vm=true
 ```

-Enable nginx ingress:
+Enable nginx ingress (only possible if cluster created as a vm):
 ```
 minikube addons enable ingress
 ```

-Verify that the NGINX Ingress controller is running (This can take up to a minute):
+Verify that the NGINX Ingress controller is running (this can take up to a minute):
 ```
 kubectl get pods -n ingress-nginx
 ```